-Easy mode - quick start How to make a video using the Montage Wizard
+How to make a video using the Montage Wizard

-In easy mode, you can use the Montage Wizard to automatically build a video for you in minutes.
+In quick mode, you can use the Montage Wizard to automatically build a video for you in minutes.
 All you need to do is provide the wizard with some video clips or photos, choose a music track, and let the Wizard cut and build the video for you.
 You can also use the Montage Wizard to make slideshows.